stan2474/sel-requests/README.md

 # sel-requests
-A selenium-based work-around for evading TLS fingerprinting in Python.
+A selenium-based requests module for evading TLS fingerprinting in Python.

 ## Pros
 - Bypass JA3 fingerprinting